 Mercedes-Benz S600 Recalls

-The trunk lid springs could fail in the closed position.
-If the trunk lid is manually lifted, it may not remain in the open position and could cause injury if it comes down unexpectedly.
-Dealers will replace both trunk lid springs to correct this concern.
-The Mercedes-Benz recall number is 2004 050015.
+The trunk lid springs may fail.
+As a result, the trunk lid will not remain in the open position and could cause injury if it comes down unexpectedly.